pujols/OSU_CSE_5523_2022AU/HW_3_programming_set/HW_3_programming/Readme.md

 You have two parts to implement:

-* The function `def NB_nonlinear_train`: please go to the function and read the input format, output format, and the instructions carefully.
+* The function `def NB_nonlinear_train`: please go to the function and read the input format, output format, and instructions carefully.
 You can assume that the actual inputs will follow the input format, and your goal is to generate the required numpy arrays (parameters of Naive Bayes) of a nonlinear Naive Bayes classifier.
 Please make sure that your results follow the required numpy array shapes.
 You are to implement your code between `### Your job Q6.1 starts here ###` and `### Your job Q6.1 ends here ###`.
 You are free to create more space between those two lines: we include them just to explicitly tell you where you are going to implement.

 * The function `def NB_nonlinear_model_accuracy`: please go to the function and read the input format, output format, and the instructions carefully.
 You can assume that the actual inputs will follow the input format, and your goal is to compute the accuracy.
 You are to implement your code between `### Your job Q6.2 starts here ###` and `### Your job Q6.2 ends here ###`.
 You are free to create more space between those two lines: we include them just to explicitly tell you where you are going to implement.

-* **Please read `HW2+3.pdf` and `HW2+3.ppt` for what training process/objective we want you to implement/minimize.**
+* **Please read `HW3.pdf` and `HW3.ppt` for what training process/objective we want you to implement/minimize.**

 ## Play with different datasets and discuss (5/15 pts):